-FPT 260 3 C/45 CH Industrial and Commercial Fire Protection
+Industrial and Commercial Fire Protection

 This course considers the intricacies and differences between residential and commercial/industrial fire fighting.
 Students will discuss the strategies and tactics for a successful operation at larger structures, and the unique challenges for these types of operations.
 Topics include offensive and defensive operations, accountability, emergency escape techniques, and aerial operations.
-Continued on next page.